 This section is an overview of other information you need to know about this syllabus.
 It will help to share the administrative information with your exams officer so they know when you will need their support.
 Find more information about our administrative processes at www.cambridgeinternational.org/eoguide

 Before you start

 Previous study

-Learners beginning this course are expected to have as a minimum some background in practical musicmaking.
+We recommend that learners starting this course should have as a minimum some background in practical music-making.

 Guided learning hours